vosmania/pt-devops-test/www/docs/task1.md

 ## Error handling

 Should the program run into any exceptions it will send out timestamped error messages via Discord and SMS (Twilio).
-Since I am using a Twilio trial to demonstrate this implementation, it means that messages can only be sent to my own phone number, however that also means that I can safely leave the API credentials in the code without any risk to myself.
+To test SMS feature, credentials must be added to the NotificationSender class, since Twilio automatically resets secrets if one is pushed to GH.

 ### Discord Message